Financial inclusion information for professionals and volunteers

 The following guides provide information for residents, professionals and volunteers to support our aim to promote financial inclusion:

 - Where to get benefit, debt and money advice in Newcastle on webpage Benefit advice services in Newcastle and benefit offices

 - The City Council's Energy Service

-Please also see the factsheets and guides on our benefits information page, including an Introduction to Benefits guide
+Please also see the factsheets and guides and Introduction to Benefits guide on our benefits information page

 We seek to make the best use of the limited face to face specialist advice services in Newcastle by helping other non-specialist services to prevent and respond to financial exclusion and the risk of homelessness.
 This means moving from signposting to proportionate responses in which all partners can play a role.